code-shaper/code-shaper-website/docs/getting-started/set-up-a-monorepo.md

 :::

 Code Shaper has now initialized the repository with Turborepo and a new package.json file.
-Execute the following commands for further setup:
+Execute the following commands to install the new
+dependencies:

 ```shell
 # Do a clean install with the newly generated package.json file